melatroid/AutoPyPP/README.md

 ### Pro Version (Coming soon)

-A Pro edition is planned with additional features beyond the open-source release.
-It will receive fewer but more stable updates, with a focus on hardening and fully defining the interfaces between extensions.
-To maintain transparency, several Python files will remain open, while selected components will be protected with a PyArmor runtime to enable Pro-only features and improvements.
-The UI will be streamlined—no “About” popups.

-The Pro version is expected to cost around **€20 per year**, payable via a payment platform to activate a **PC-bound license**.
-The subscription will include all future updates released within the subscription period.
-Exact details will be announced once technical questions are resolved.
+AutoPy++ Pro is aimed at professional users and developers who rely on hardened builds, reliable workflows, and smooth integration with other IDEs.
+Building on the open-source release, it adds capabilities while prioritizing fewer but more stable updates, fully defined extension interfaces, and overall robustness.
+To maintain transparency, core Python files will remain open; selected components will be protected with a PyArmor runtime to enable Pro-only features and performance improvements.
+The UI will be streamlined—no “About” pop-ups—for a cleaner experience.
+Pricing is planned at around €20 per year via a payment platform, activating a machine-bound license; an active subscription includes all updates released during the term, with final commercial and technical details to follow once remaining questions are resolved.
+Above all, this release focuses on stability and refinement of existing functionality, delivering more dependable behavior across typical workflows and a clear improvement over the open-source version.

+### What to expect
+- **Stability over frequency**: fewer, more stable updates
+- **Hardening & interfaces**: fully defined extension interfaces and improved robustness
+- **Transparent architecture**: core Python files remain open; select components are protected with a **PyArmor runtime** to deliver Pro-only features and performance gains
+- **Streamlined UI**: no “About” pop-ups, a cleaner experience
+- **Better with IDEs**: enhanced support for build processes across common IDEs

+### Licensing & Pricing
+- Planned price: **~€20/year**
+- Activation via a payment platform; **machine-bound (PC) license**
+- Subscription includes **all updates** released during the active term
+- Final commercial and technical details will be announced once remaining questions are resolved

+### Release focus
-This release emphasizes stability and refinement of existing functionality, improving reliability and behavior across typical workflows.
+This release emphasizes **stability and refinement of existing functionality**, improving reliability and behavior across typical workflows.
+The Pro edition aims to be a **clear improvement over the open-source version**.

-### Installable (Windows 10/11)

-An installable setup for Windows 10/11 is in development to allow straightforward installation without manual configuration.

 | Component   | Status                        |